hyfi06/apps-script-tools/ReadWriteSpreadsheet/README.md

 console.log(Object.keys(rows[0])); // { 'rowIdx', 'id', 'name', 'sayHello' }
 ```

 The `oneRow` key of `config` object accept a boolean value.
 It is `false` for default.
-When it is true, `read` function return a array of lenght 1 with start row values.
+When it is true, `read` function return a array of length 1 with start row values.

 It's helpful when you use events and only need the trigger row.